Part 5 of Blooms Blog’s “What Types of Flowers Should I Use for My Wedding” Series: What Types of Flower Arrangements and Bouquets are You Making?

 Garlands and wreaths are a fast-growing trend in wedding flowers and are surprisingly easy to DIY!
 You can purchase a handmade, custom greens garland and add flowers to it to tie it in with your wedding style.
-This can be done by wiring flowers to the pre-made garland and using water tubes for water sensitive flowers like hydrangea.
-For a smaller, simpler garland, you can use floral wire and tape to combine greens and flowers, or create one using a garland foam as a base.
+This can be done by wiring flowers to the pre-made garland and use water tubes for water sensitive flowers like hydrangea.
+For a smaller, simpler garland, you can use floral wire and tape to combine greens and flowers or create one using a garland foam as a base.
 The same goes for creating wreaths!

 Once you’ve figured out the kinds and quantities of bouquets and arrangements you want, you can plan how many of each flower and green you’ll need for each.
 If you need help, give Blooms a call!
 Our wedding specialists are always here to help you work through your plans and let you know the best types of flowers to use.